delpinolisette/delpinolisette.github.io/journal.md

 Journal
 =============================================

+### 3.30.2020

+Today's goal is to finish some problems I started last week and do lots of reading for Math.
+I'd also like to run today (indoors of course!).

+Log:
+1. Trying not to think about how bad the Coronavirus is getting.
+I've been doing my part by staying home, cleaning everything with bleach, and washing my hands with fervor.
+It's been a surprisingly peaceful time.

+### 3.29.2020
+Today’s goal is to get ready for the week by finishing (and starting) some problem sets due soon.

+Log.
+1. Gonna put pencil to paper with my Analysis problem set, this should be interesting.
+	* Trying to crack the problem set leads me to revisit Taylor's Formula, Little o notation, and Jensen's Rule.
+Notes coming soon.
+2. The Analysis problem set is taking much longer than expected.
+At night I switched gears and read for Linear Algebra.
+Those notes are coming soon as well.
+There's something intoxicating about reading a math textbook at a calm pace, making sure you understand every line, and slowly building up to a bigger picture.
+I'll continue in the morning.

 ### 3.28.2020
 Today i wanted to figure out how to get fast at LaTeXing - which I hear requires creative use of key bindings.
 It turned out to be an exciting way to spend a lazy Saturday.